Skip to main content

 The interplay between hepatic insulin sensitivity and SHBG synthesis provides a powerful explanatory framework for the link between hormonal status and metabolic disease.
 SHBG is a glycoprotein that binds to sex steroids, primarily testosterone, regulating their bioavailability.
 Its production is exquisitely sensitive to the metabolic environment of the hepatocyte.

-Low circulating SHBG levels have emerged as a robust and independent predictor for the development of and type 2 diabetes in both men and women.
+Low circulating SHBG levels have emerged as a robust and independent predictor for the development of metabolic syndrome and type 2 diabetes in both men and women.
 This association is not merely correlational; it points to a deep mechanistic link.
 The primary driver of SHBG suppression is hyperinsulinemia, a direct consequence of hepatic insulin resistance.

 When liver cells become resistant to insulin’s effects, the pancreas compensates by increasing insulin secretion.
 This elevated insulin level directly inhibits the gene transcription responsible for SHBG production in the liver.